Quranaloneislam.net

 ٱلَّذِى يُلْحِدُونَ إِلَيْهِ أَعْجَمِىٌّ وَهَٰذَا لِسَانٌ عَرَبِىٌّ مُّبِينٌ

-(16:103) We are fully aware that they say, “A human being is teaching him!”
-The tongue of the source they hint at is non-Arabic, and this is a pure Arabic tongue.
+(16:103) We are fully aware that they say, “It is nothing but a human being who is teaching him!”
+The tongue they refer to is a foreign language, while this is a pure Arabic tongue.

-Some people may say that “Assalamu ‘Alaykum!” and “Salamun ‘Alaykum!” are the same or almost the same, that it is not a big deal, but the Quran is divinely precise and is the perfect Arabic tongue.
-Why not simply submit to God’s command to the letter instead of trying to find excuses?
-How hard is it to simply say “Salamun ‘Alaykum” as Allah commands us to (6:54)?
+Some people may say that “Assalamu ‘Alaykum!” and “Salamun ‘Alaykum!” are almost the same, that it is not a big deal, but the Quran is divinely precise and it is the perfect Arabic language (16:103, 26:195).
+Why not simply submit precisely to God’s command?
+How hard is it to simply say “Salamun ‘Alaykum”?

-3.2 Saying “AsSalamu ‘Alaykum!” or even “Salamun ‘Alaykum!” to less than three people is another distortion of the pure Arabic language
+3.2 Saying “Assalamu ‘Alaykum!” or even “Salamun ‘Alaykum!” to less than three people is a distortion of the pure Arabic language

-It does not matter if Muslims speak to one, two, or more people, or if they greet a man or woman: Sunnis and Shias all repeat in unison the same greeting: “Assalamu ‘alaykum”.
+It does not matter if Muslims speak to one, two, or more people, or if they greet a man or woman: They all repeat in unison the same greeting: “Assalamu ‘alaykum”.

-The only exception when it is understandable you can say “Salamun ‘alaykum!” to only one or two persons present at the same time is when you greet people you are visiting in a home and you know in advance that there are at least three people living under the same roof and you intend to greet the entire family at the same time.
+One instance when it would be understandable you could say “Salamun ‘alaykum!” to only one or two persons present at the same time in front of you is when you greet people you are visiting in a home and you know in advance that there are at least three people living under the same roof and you intend to greet the entire family at the same time.
 This is of course not valid if you know in advance that only one or two people live in the house, or if you meet a friend in the street.

 Incontrovertible fact:

-The degree of corruption in the Muslim world is such that the overwhelming majority of people are unaware of even the most obvious and absurd corruption.
+The degree of corruption in the Muslim world is so profound that the overwhelming majority of people are unaware of even the most obvious and absurd corruption.

 - Your greeting “Salamun ‘alaykum!” (سلم عليكم, May peace be upon you!) is correct if and only if you speak to three or more people and at least one of them is male.